KallistiOS/KallistiOS/utils/dc-chain/README.md

-This script was adapted from earlier `dc-chain` scripts created by James Sumners and Jim Ursetto in the early days of the Dreamcast homebrew scene, but the utility has been largely expanded by many [contributors](doc/CONTRIBUTORS.md) since then, and it is now included as part of **KallistiOS** (**KOS**).
+This script was adapted from earlier `dc-chain` scripts created by James Sumners and Jim Ursetto in the early days of the Dreamcast homebrew scene, but the utility has been [largely expanded and reworked](doc/changelog.txt) by many [contributors](doc/CONTRIBUTORS.md) since then, and it is now included as part of **KallistiOS** (**KOS**).